simonesilvestroni/m2m-website/_pages/contact.md

   {% endfor -%}
 </ul>

-I also have accounts on:
+I have accounts (mostly inactive) on:

 <ul>
   {% for item in site.data.nav-elsewhere.menu -%}